cisagov/pre-commit-packer/README.md

 ## Notes about the `packer_validate` hook ##

-This hook matches `packer.json` and any file ending in `.pkr.hcl` by default.
+This hook matches any paths ending in `packer.json` and `.pkr.hcl` by default.
-Files can be added for checking manually as additional arguments.
+File paths can be added for checking manually as additional arguments.

 ## Contributing ##